agathoklisx/libved/README.md

-                          first column, backspace removes trailing ws (default 1) SMALL_E_ON_NORMAL_GOES_INSERT_MODE (1|0) 'e' in normal mode after operation enters insert mode (default 1) READ_FROM_SHELL (1|0)  this option enables reading from the standard output of a shell command (default 1), note: that this option activates HAS_SHELL_COMMANDS
+                          first column, backspace removes trailing ws (default 1) SMALL_E_ON_NORMAL_GOES_INSERT_MODE (1|0) 'e' in normal mode after operation enters insert mode (default 1)

    /* The following options extend the compiler flags (intended for -llib) and
     * intended to be used mainly by the local namespace, but also to give some